Red Sox–Yankees rivalry: 1990–1995

-On June 6, 1990, before a Yankees–Red Sox game at Fenway Park, the Yankees fired Bucky Dent as their manager, making Fenway Park the scene of his worst moment as manager, although he had his greatest moment as a player there.
-Red Sox fans felt retribution as Dent was fired on their field, while players on the Yankees, including former Red Sox catcher Rick Cerone and Mattingly felt Dent was used as a scapegoat.
-Dan Shaughnessy criticized Steinbrenner for firing Dent in Boston and said he should "have waited until the Yankees got to Baltimore" to fire Dent.
+On June 6, 1990, before a Yankees–Red Sox game at Fenway Park, Bucky Dent was fired as manager of the Yankees, making Fenway Park the scene of his worst moment in baseball, although he had his greatest moment there.
+Although Red Sox fans felt retribution as Dent was fired on their field, and players on the Yankees, including former Red Sox catcher Rick Cerone and Mattingly felt Dent was used as a scapegoat, both sides were shaken to the core by the firing and called it an outrage, blasting Steinbrenner for firing Dent in Boston.
+Dan Shaughnessy said he should "have waited until the Yankees got to Baltimore" to fire Dent.
 He said that "if Dent had been fired in Seattle or Milwaukee, this would have been just another event in an endless line of George's jettisons.
 But it happened in Boston and the nightly news had its hook."
 He also said that "the firing was only special because...it's the first time a Yankees manager...was purged on the ancient Indian burial grounds of the Back Bay."
-However, Yankees television analyst Tony Kubek blasted at Steinbrenner for the firing in a harsh, angry way.
+Yankees television analyst Tony Kubek blasted the firing in a harsh, angry way.
 At the beginning of the broadcast of the game on MSG Network, he said to Yankees television play-by-play announcer Dewayne Staats, "George Steinbrenner...mishandled this.
 You don't take a Bucky Dent (at) the site of one of the greatest home runs in Yankee history and fire him and make it a media circus for the Boston Red Sox."
 He then stared defiantly on camera and said to Steinbrenner, "You don't do it by telephone, either, George.
 You do it face to face, eyeball to eyeball...If you really are a winner, you should not have handled this like a loser."
 He then said, angrily, "George, you're a bully and a coward."
 He then said that "What all this does, it just wrecks George Steinbrenner's credibility with his players, with the front office and in baseball more than it already is–if that's possible.
 It was just mishandled."
-The firing of Dent shook New York to its core and the Yankees flagship radio station then, WABC, which also criticized the firing, ran editorials demanding that Steinbrenner sell the team.